Professional Judgements

 • A student has been involuntarily removed from the parents’ home and support.

-• The student has resided with and been supported by someone other than their parent(s)—the time will depend on the situation.
-Usually this applies to students who have “always” lived with a relative who was not a legal guardian.
+• The student has resided with and been supported by someone other than their parent(s) — the timeframe will depend on the situation.
+Typically this applies to students who have “always” lived with a relative who was not technically designated as a legal guardian.

-• The student is not receiving support from either parent, there is little to no communication with either parent and there has been an issue of abuse or abandonment that led to the alienation of the student from the parent.
+• The student is not receiving support from either parent, there is little to no communication with either parent and there has been instances of abuse or abandonment that led to the prolonged alienation of the student from the parent.

 Students requesting an Unusual Circumstances PJ to adjust student's dependency status must provide the following documentation: